SoftMonster/SoftMonster.github.io/README.md

 https://softmonster.github.io/

-Basically, you go to settings, then pages, then publish branch and click save.
+Basically, you go to settings, then pages, then deploy from a branch, reselect to enable save and click save.